Idele class groups with modulus: Introduction

 \subsection{An overview of proofs}

 We now give a brief overview of the contents of this paper.
 The proofs of our main results are based two key ingredients among several steps.

 The first is to show the finiteness of the degree zero Kato-Saito idele class group $C_{KS}(X,D)_0$ when the base field is finite (see \thmref{thm:KS-fin}).
 It is known that the Kerz-Saito idele class group $\CH_0(X|D)_0$ in this case is finite (see \cite[Theorem~8.1]{Esnault-Kerz}).
 Since the latter is a quotient of the Wiesend class group $W(X\setminus D)$ and there is a continuous reciprocity homomorphism from $W(X\setminus D)$ to the limit (over $n$) of $C_{KS}(X,nD)$, one would expect that this would descend to a map of pro-abelian groups $\{\CH_0(X|nD)\} \to \{C_{KS}(X,nD)\}$.
 This would imply the finiteness of $C_{KS}(X,D)_0$.
-Unfortunately, this approach breaks down because of the nature of the topology of $W(X\setminus D)$ (see \cite[\S~4.5]{Gupta-Krishna-REC}).
-We use some results in $K$-theory of surfaces and some class field theory results of Bloch \cite{Bloch81} and Kato-Saito \cite{Kato-Saito-2} to prove the finiteness theorem.
+Unfortunately, this approach breaks down because of the nature of the topology of $W(X\setminus D)$ (see \cite[\S~4.5]{Gupta-Krishna-REC} for details).
+We use some results in $K$-theory of surfaces and some class field theory results of Bloch \cite{Bloch81} and Kato-Saito \cite{Kato-Saito-2} to independently prove the finiteness theorem.
+As an application, we prove a very general finiteness theorem for the Kato-Saito idele class group of non-proper schemes over finite fields (see \corref{cor:KS-fin-aff}).

 The second key ingredient is a moving lemma for the Chow group of 0-cycles with modulus (see \thmref{thm:MLC}).
-Combined with some results of Kato \cite{Kato89} and Matsuda \cite{Matsuda}, this allows us to prove the equivalence between the filtrations of the first {\'e}tale cohomology of the function field of $X$ whose Pontryagin duals define the two fundamental groups with modulus.
+Combined with some results of Kato \cite{Kato89} and Matsuda \cite{Matsuda}, this allows us to prove the equivalence between the filtrations of the first {\'e}tale cohomology of the function field of $X$ whose Pontryagin duals define the two fundamental groups with modulus $\pi^{\adiv}_1(X,D)$ and $\pi^{\ab}_1(X,D)$.

-Besides the finiteness theorem, the proof of \thmref{thm:Rec-mod} also relies on some results about $\pi^{\adiv}_1(X,D)$ already shown in \cite{Gupta-Krishna-REC} and the ramification theory results proven in loc. cit. and \S~\ref{sec:Ramification}.
+Besides the finiteness theorem, the proof of \thmref{thm:Rec-mod} also relies on some results about $\pi^{\adiv}_1(X,D)$ already shown in \cite{Gupta-Krishna-REC} and the ramification theory results proven in op. cit. and \S~\ref{sec:Ramification}.
 The proofs of the remaining main results are based on \thmref{thm:Rec-mod} and the above key steps.

 We prove the finiteness theorem in \S~\ref{sec:KS-surface}, \S~\ref{sec:3-term} and \S~\ref{sec:Fin-KS}. \thmref{thm:Rec-mod} is proven in \S~\ref{sec:Rec-Iso}.
 We construct the cycle class map in pro-setting in \S~\ref{sec:Curve-based} which is used in the proof of \thmref{thm:Main-1*}.
 The moving lemma is proven in \S~\ref{sec:ML} and \S~\ref{sec:Move-2}.
 We prove the remaining main results in \S~\ref{sec:BF}.